All Episodes

 There are many Democrats who think they lost because Obama failed to get the public option.

-They are silly and stupid, but that is what they b they think that the independents get this now.
+They are silly and stupid, but that is what they believe.

-They believe that independence abandoned Obama and went and supported Republicans because the Democrats didn't get the public option.
+They believe that independents abandoned Obama and went and supported Republicans because the Democrats didn't get the public option.

-Here you have a bunch of hard leftists who want the public option, independent hard leftists who want single payer.
+Here you have a bunch of hard leftists who want the public option, independent hard leftists who want single-payer, but Obama didn't come through.

-But Obama didn't come through, and so in a snit they vote for Tea Party people.
+And so in a snit, they vote for Tea Party people.

 Right.